Travel details

 -

-The white, shining terraced formations spreading across the slope at Pamukkale are a world-famous natural landscape in southwestern Turkey.
-Thermal waters containing calcium carbonate have deposited over long periods to form staircase-like terraces.
+The white, shining terrace-like formations spreading across the slopes of Pamukkale are a world-famous natural landscape in southwestern Turkey.
+Thermal waters containing calcium carbonate have deposited over long periods to create the stepped terraces.

-Shallow pools of water reflect the sky and clouds in the sunlight, creating a magical atmosphere.
-The ancient city of Hierapolis, which once thrived as a spa resort, is adjacent, making this a precious area where you can experience both nature and history.
-Walking barefoot on the terraces lets you directly enjoy their warmth and smooth texture.
+The shallow pools holding water reflect the sky and clouds under sunlight, creating a fantastical atmosphere.
+The ancient city of Hierapolis, which once flourished as a spa resort, is adjacent, making this a valuable area where you can experience both nature and history.
+Walking barefoot on the terraces allows you to directly enjoy their warmth and smooth texture.

 [Japanese Guide]